Today we want to look at what Jesus endured before being crucified—His appearance before Anna, Caiaphas, and the council of Elders of Israel.

 66At daybreak the council of the elders of the people, both the chief priests and the teachers of the law, met together, and Jesus was led before them.
 67“If you are the Messiah,” they said, “tell us.”
 Jesus answered, “If I tell you, you will not believe me, 68and if I asked you, you would not answer.
 69But from now on, the Son of Man will be seated at the right hand of the mighty God.”
 70They all asked, “Are you then the Son of God?”
 He replied, “You say that I am.”
 71Then they said, “Why do we need any more testimony?
 We have heard it from his own lips” (Luke 22:66-71).

 Luke points out the fact that Jesus would not incriminate Himself; after all, He was not the one on trial.
 It was the ruling elders and high priests who were on trial.
 The high priests themselves were the ones who would speak blasphemy as would occur later: “Shall I crucify your king?"
 Pilate asked.
 "We have no king but Caesar," the chief priests answered” (John 19:15).
-As the trial went on, the high priests could not get anything blasphemous out of His mouth, so bluntly and directly, the high priest put Jesus under oath to tell them if He was the Messiah, the Son of God:
+As the trial went on, the high priests couldn’t get anything blasphemous out of the mouth of Jesus, so bluntly and directly, the high priest put Him under oath to tell them if He was the Messiah, the Son of God:

 I charge you under oath by the living God: Tell us if you are the Messiah, the Son of God (Matthew 26:62).